searles/parsing/tutorial.md

 There are further parser combinators but these should be the most important ones.

+HINT: `Reducer.rep` does not support backtracking.
+Everything that can be consumed by `rep` will be consumed, for both, `parse` and `print`.

 ## Parser Functions

 Apart from parsers there are functional interfaces that can be used to